 What differentiates the test from the CAT is the General Awareness Section and the overall level of difficulty (LoD); the General Awareness section has a key role to play in the SNAP, while it is absent in the CAT.
-Further, the overall LoD of the SNAP test has been perceived to be historically lower than that of the CAT.
+Further, the overall LoD of SNAP has been perceived to be historically lower than that of the CAT.
 You need to develop separate MBA preparation strategy to crack SNAP Entrance Exam.

 Traditionally speaking, the SNAP exam has always had a heavy emphasis on Arithmetic questions.
 It covers topics like: Time and Work, Mixtures and Alligations, Ratio and Proportion, Percentages, Time and Distance, Averages and Profit & Loss.
 As far as Geometry is concerned, Mensuration has been a fairly regular part of the exam.